“6. Stake Leadership,” General Handbook: Serving in The Church of Jesus Christ of Latter-day Saints (2020).

 The scribe should be cautioned that every blessing is sacred and confidential.
 No copy of any blessing may be retained by the scribe or patriarch.
 (See 6.6.5.)

 The stake Relief Society, Young Women, Primary, Sunday School, and Young Men organizations are each led by a president.
 These presidents serve under the direction of the stake presidency.
+In large stakes, an organization president may recommend one or two counselors and a secretary to serve with him or her.
+The stake presidency considers these recommendations.

 The main responsibilities of these leaders are to assist the stake presidency and to instruct and support ward organization presidencies.
 They do not fulfill assignments that should be fulfilled at the ward or family level.
 They also do not create additional responsibilities for ward organization presidencies.